Repression against Zündlumpen

 IMSI-catcher

-Investigators used an IMSI-catcher to identify the phone number of a person's mother.
-They used it both at the mother's home and at her workplace: the correlation of the two uses allowed them to identify the phone number.[4]
+Investigators used an IMSI-catcher to identify the phone number of N.'s mother.
+They used it both at the mother's home and at her workplace: the correlation of the two uses allowed them to identify the phone number.[6]